SU-HPC/SUPerman/README.md

 4. **Configure the Bash Script**

    Edit the bash script to set the appropriate paths and parameters.
-Here is the sample script:
+Here is a sample script:

     ```bash
    #!/bin/bash